nefarius/ViGEm.github.io/docs/projects/BthPS3/Installation-Guide-Shibari-Edition.md

 ### How do I get pressure sensitive buttons in PCSX2 with this?

 That is possible but out of the scope of this project.
+[DsHidMini can do that for you](https://vigem.org/projects/DsHidMini/)!

 ### Can I use the motion capabilities of the PS3 controllers?